Moesif/moesifmiddleware-go/README.md

 ```

 ### UpdateCompaniesBatch method
-A method is attached to the moesif middleware object to update the companies profile or metadata in batch.
+Similar to UpdateCompany, but used to update a list of companies in one batch.
-The metadata field can be any custom data you want to set on the company.
-The `CompanyId` field is required.
+Only the `CompanyId` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [Go API Reference](https://www.moesif.com/docs/api?go#update-companies-in-batch).

 ```go